-In this letter we can see many of the ideas and issues with which Dussel was engaged during his time in Israel: his attraction for Charles de Foucauld and the Petit Frères; his disengagement -at least for a while- from the academic path in favor of a spiritual experience (and his will to go to the desert);his enthusiasm in connecting with poverty and manual work in Nazareth; and the gestation of the idea of a special apostolate for Latin America.
-In the next pages we will look at all these principles (and others) more closely in order to assemble the puzzle of Enrique Dussel’s Israel experience, which was, in his own words, “an existential experience of indelible permanence: definitive,” and the starting point of all his philosophical building.
+In this letter one can see many of the ideas and issues with which Dussel grappled during his time in Israel: his attraction tof Charles de Foucauld and the Petit Frères (the order of the Little Brothers devoted to learning, prayer and service to their communities); his disengagement, at least for a while, from the academic path in favor of a spiritual experience (and his desire to go to the desert);his enthusiasm about connecting with poverty and manual work in Nazareth; and the gestation of the idea of a special apostolate for Latin America.
+The following will examine these ideas and others in depth in order to better understand and provide insights into Enrique Dussel’s Israel experience, which was, in his own words, “an existential experience of indelible permanence: definitive,” and the starting point of all his philosophical work.

-3.b.
-Charles de Foucauld and the idea of Nazareth
+3.2 Charles de Foucauld and the Idea of Nazareth

-Dussel’s new experience in Israel was at a great extent shaped by his encounter, the previous year, with the French priest and theologian Paul Gauthier (La Flèche 1914 - Marseille 2002).
-Gauthier was a former theology teacher who, after a short period in which he joined Jacques Loew’s mission of prêtres-ouvriers in Marseille, decided in 1955 to settle in Nazareth and practice his working apostolate there.
-For the next twelve years, and until his abrupt departure shortly after the Six Day War in 1967, Israel became Gauthier’s home.
-Many years later Dussel would write on Gauthier:
+Dussel’s second stay in Israel was, to a great extent, shaped by his encounter the previous year with the French priest and theologian Paul Gauthier (1914–2002).
+Gauthier was a former theology teacher who, in 1955, after a short period during which he joined Jacques Loew’s mission of prêtres-ouvriers (worker-priests) in Marseille, decided to settle in Nazareth and practice his working apostolate there.
+For the next twelve years, and until his abrupt departure shortly after the Six Day War in 1967, Gauthier made Israel his home.
+Many years later, Dussel would write about Gauthier:

-“All that liberation theology will theoretically express, I experienced in advance with Paul in Nazareth. […] The sacred experience of this “option for the poor” is essential to Christianity, and I discovered it in Nazareth in 1959.”
+All that liberation theology theoretically expresses, I experienced first with Paul in Nazareth. […] The sacred experience of this “option for the poor” is essential to Christianity, and I discovered it in Nazareth in 1959.

-Dussel refers here to Paul Gauthier’s Nazarene theology, which is based on the demand for clergy to “take the humblest place in the harsh human condition,” i.e. to become poor among the poor, as a precondition of any missionary duty.
+Dussel refers here to Paul Gauthier’s Nazarene theology, which is based on the demand for clergy to “take the humblest place in the harsh human condition,” i.e., to become poor among the poor, as a precondition of any missionary duty.

-This theology was inspired in the figure of the French priest and hermit Charles de Foucauld (1858-1916).
-Dussel felt attracted to this figure from the day he begun to read about Christian saints in his “conversion process” at the age of fifteen.
-His influence was so deep that, as mentioned in the letter to his priest, Dussel seriously considered becoming a Petit Frère, the Catholic Order that emerged out of de Foucauld’s personal example.
-Both Gauthier’s and Dussel’s first stop in Nazareth was the Clarisse Convent, in which de Foucauld had lived and worked between 1897 and 1900.
-De Foucauld was the one who developed in modern times the idea of Nazareth as the symbol of the best place for a communion with Jesus.
-This was possible, among other things due to the levels of abandonment and indigency he found in the city on his arrival at the end of the nineteenth century.
+This theology was inspired by the figure of the French priest and hermit Charles de Foucauld (1858–1916).
+Dussel felt drawn to de Foucauld’s philosophy from the day he began reading about Christian saints as part of his “conversion process” at the age of fifteen.
+The influence of de Foucauld on Dussel was so profound that, as mentioned in the letter to his priest, Dussel seriously considered entering Les Petit Frères, the Catholic order that emerged out of de Foucauld’s personal example.
+Both Gauthier’s and Dussel’s first stop in Nazareth was the Clarisse Convent, where de Foucauld had lived and worked between 1897 and 1900.
+It was de Foucauld who had proffered the contemporary concept of Nazareth as the symbol of the optimal place for a communion with Jesus.
+His focus on Nazareth arose, among other things, from the levels of neglect and indigence de Foucauld had found in the city upon his arrival at the end of the nineteenth century.
 As he wrote in 1897 to his cousin: